mmv456/JimCramer/README.md

 7/21: Took a look at a few sites that claim to have Cramer's stock picks, but none of the sites are active anymore.
 Also found a few research projects asking the same question.
 7/29: Posted online asking if anyone knew where I can find JC's data.
 I may have to start looking into where to get his videos, because if I don't get an answer it might have to be sourced straight from his videos.
+8/17: Update: I wasn't able to scrape thestreet.com for JC's data, the error kept saying there was a timeout.
+I might have to keep researching or ask online.